Bernoulli property of subadditive equilibrium states: Introduction

 Thanks to these checkable conditions for Bernoullicity, Ornstein theory has successfully been implemented to show that many natural invariant measures of important dynamical systems are Bernoulli.
 Ornstein and Weiss \cite{ornstein1973geodesic} showed that geodesic flows on negatively curved surfaces are Bernoulli with respect to Liouville measure.
 This was extended by Pesin \cite{pesin1977characteristic} for geodesic flows on a more general class of manifolds.
 More recently, the first-named author and Thompson \cite{call2019equilibrium} have shown that the measure of maximal entropy for the geodesic flow on non-positively curved rank one manifolds is Bernoulli, and Carrasco and Rodriguez-Hertz \cite{carrasco2021equilibrium} have recently shown that some equilibrium states for center isometries are Bernoulli as well.
 All of these works proceed by first showing that a system is $K$, and then showing that it is Bernoulli.
 General arguments can be found to show that smooth $K$-systems with some amount of hyperbolic structure \cite{chernov1996nonuniformly, ornstein1998bernoulli} are Bernoulli.
 The main content of this paper is of a similar flavor.

-From here on, we will now focus on the case where the base dynamical system is a mixing subshift of finite type $(\Sig,\s)$.
+For the first main result of the paper, we will now focus on the case where the base dynamical system is a two-sided mixing subshift of finite type $(\Sig,\s)$.
 In this setting, Bowen \cite{bowen1974some} showed uniqueness of the equilibrium states for \hol potentials.
 These are important invariant measures for the underlying dynamical systems that often capture relevant statistical information, and they are also known to be Bernoulli \cite{bowen1974bernoulli, bowen1975ergodic}.

 Recently, there have been great developments in the theory of subadditive thermodynamic formalism and its applications; see \cite{barreira2011dimension} and \cite{cao2019dimension}.
 In particular, due to their connections to the dimension theory of fractals, subadditive potentials arising from matrix cocycles and their equilibrium states have been extensively studied; see \cite{MR3820437} and references therein.
 The norm potentials and singular value potentials are prime examples of such subadditive potentials (see Subsection \ref{subsec: cocycles}).
 While the equilibrium states for the norm potentials are not necessarily unique in general, there are mild conditions on cocycles that guarantee the uniqueness of the equilibrium states.